Challenges in Deploying Machine Learning: a Survey of Case Studies: Discussion of potential solutions

-Data Oriented Architectures (DOA, \cite{lawrence2019doa}, \cite{borchert2020milan}) is an example of an idea that suggests rethinking how things are normally approached in software development, and by doing so promises to solve quite a few issues we have discussed in this survey.
-Specifically, the idea behind DOA is to consider replacing micro-service architecture, widespread in current enterprise systems, with streaming-based architecture, thus making data flowing between elements of business logic more explicit and accessible.
+Data Oriented Architectures (DOA, \cite{lawrence2019doa}, \cite{borchert2020milan}, \cite{paleyes2021towards}) is an example of an idea that suggests rethinking how things are normally approached in software development, and by doing so promises to solve many of the issues we have discussed in this survey.
+Specifically, the idea behind DOA is to consider replacing micro-service architecture, widespread in current enterprise systems, with dataflow-based architectures, thus making data flowing between elements of business logic more explicit and accessible.
 Micro-service architectures have been successful in supporting high scalability and embracing the single responsibility principle.
-However, they also make data flows hard to trace, and it is up to owners of every individual service to make sure inputs and outputs are being stored in a consistent form.
+However, they also make data flows hard to trace, and it is up to owners of every individual service to make sure inputs and outputs are being stored in a consistent form (these issues are also discussed Section~\ref{sec:data-collection}).
 DOA provides a solution to this problem by moving data to streams flowing between stateless execution nodes, thus making data available and traceable by design, therefore making simpler the tasks of data discovery, collection and labeling.
 In its essence DOA proposes to acknowledge that modern systems are often data-driven, and therefore need to prioritize data in their architectural principles.

 As noted above, ML projects normally do not fit well with commonly used management processes, such as Scrum or Waterfall.
 Therefore it makes sense to consider processes tailored specifically for ML.
-One such attempt is done by Lavin et. al. \cite{lavin2020technology}, who propose Technology Readiness Levels for ML (TRL4ML) framework.
-TRL4ML describes a process of producing robust ML systems that takes into account key differences between ML and traditional software engineering.
+One such attempt is done by Lavin et. al. \cite{lavin2021technology}, who propose Machine Learning Technology Readiness Levels (MLTRL) framework.
+MLTRL describes a process of producing robust ML systems that takes into account key differences between ML and traditional software engineering with a specific focus on the quality of the intermediate outcome of each stage of the project.
+As we discussed in Section~\ref{sec:verification}, verification is the area of ML deployment that suffers from a lack of standard practices, and in that context MLTRL suggests a possible way to define such standards.